Composer

 open the door, and it wouldn’t make any difference whether they were coming

 from Indiana, Paris, or San Francisco.
-Their work looked about the same
+Their work looked about the

-were much better in the seventies than they are now.
+our students were much better in the seventies than they are now.

 BD: They were